 Experimental music consciously deviates from established musical norms (of a particular genre, or of music in general).
-Music of almost any genre can be considered experimental – but the term is most associated with the more abstract and challenging strains of electronic music, jazz, and the modernist avant-garde of the mid-20th century.
+Music of almost any genre can be considered experimental – but the term is often associated with the more abstract and challenging strains of electronic music, jazz, and rock.
+Avantgarde has its own tag.

 As such, "experimental music" isn't really a single style with a distinct sound.
 It's more of a sensibility: an effort to explore new musical frontiers, and to expand the boundaries of musical experience.

 There is major potential for overuse of this tag, which can be thinned out via use of the various others mentioned on this page instead.